 This last question is key.
 You want to know that the company values you as an intern, someone who is seriously considering this line of work for a career, and not just as a copy boy or errand mate.
-If the company can answer this last question well, that’s a pretty good indication that the company takes their interns seriously.
-At this point, feel free to ask if there’s a possibility that your internship could lead to a job with the specific company, or even a career in the field.
+If the company can answer this last question well, that’s a pretty good indication that the company takes its interns seriously.
+At this point, feel free to ask if there’s a possibility that your internship could lead to a job with a specific company or even a career in the field.
 And ask how these goals could be reached.

-Showing your potential employer how serious you are not only gives you the answers you need to make an educated decision when choosing an internship, but also let’s them know that you are professional and potentially in it for the long-haul.
+Showing your potential employer how serious you do not only gives you the answers you need to make an educated decision when choosing an internship but also lets them know that you are professional and potentially in it for the long haul.
 And employers love that.

 Knowing Your Personal Goals

-In order to manage finding the right internship, you do need to know what your own personal goals are before you step into your interview.
-A poll conducted by the National Association of Colleges and Employees (NACE) concluded that full time job access is the number one item college students would hope to achieve from an internship.
-In addition they seek team-building opportunities, training courses and mentor programs.
+In order to manage to find the right internship, you do need to know what your own personal goals are before you step into your interview.
+A poll conducted by the National Association of Colleges and Employees (NACE) concluded that full-time job access is the number one item college students would hope to achieve from an internship.
+In addition, they seek team-building opportunities, training courses, and mentor programs.

 Employers Love to Hire Interns Too

-According to a career advice article on Monster, a leading website in job placement worldwide, students can benefit in more ways than one from a internship.
+The Benefits are many according to a career advice article on Monster, a leading website in job placement worldwide, students can benefit in more ways than one from an internship.
 Interns state that they gain confidence, accumulate evidence of their abilities, make critical professional contacts and gain invaluable industry knowledge all through internship experiences.

-And then of course, one of the main benefits would be landing the job afterwards.
+And then of course, one of the main benefits would be landing the job afterward.
 Since you’ll be more confident and understand the industry better, you’ll be better prepared to put your resume out there and get the job of a lifetime.
-You’ll also have first hand experience that all employers find critical in their search for the right candidates.
+You’ll also have first-hand experience that all employers find critical in their search for the right candidates.